Amazon Web Services

 Add an AWS Bases2Fastq Flow

-- For the privately shared Bases2Fastq workflow, enter the Resource ID from the shared workflow in AWS.
+To create an AWS Bases2Fastq flow, follow the Add Assignment Flow instructions.
+Enter the Resource ID from the shared private workflow in AWS.

 Sharing Data Through Bucket Policies

-An AWS S3 bucket policy is a JSON-based document that defines permissions for an S3 bucket and its objects.
-The bucket policy allows you to specify who can access the bucket, what actions they can perform, and under what conditions.
-Policies are highly customizable, enabling fine-grained control over your data.
-The policies work in conjunction with other AWS security features, such as IAM roles and IAM users, to ensure secure and efficient management of your S3 resources.
+An Amazon S3 bucket policy is a JSON-based document that defines permissions for an Amazon S3 bucket and its objects.
+The bucket policy allows you to grant access to the bucket, specify actions that users can perform, and set conditions for the actions.
+Policies are highly customizable and enable fine-grained control over your data.
+The policies work in conjunction with other AWS security features, such as IAM roles and IAM users, to ensure secure and efficient management of your Amazon S3 resources.

-Using ElemBio Cloud, you can grant limited, read-only access to specific types of AWS principals, including IAM roles, IAM users, or AWS accounts.
+Using ElemBio Cloud, you can grant limited, read-only access to specific types of AWS principals, such as IAM roles, IAM users, or AWS accounts.
 Read-only bucket policies simplify access management for many scenarios where modification of data is not required, such as:

 - Sharing data within your own internal accounts